Water Equipment & Policy (WEP) NSF I/UCRC at University of Wisconsin-Milwaukee and

-Calls for Proposals - 2013-2014
+Call for Proposals - 2017

 Overview: University of Wisconsin-Milwaukee (UWM) and Marquette University (MU) have started an NSF Industry/University Cooperative Research Center (I/UCRC) on Water Equipment & Policy (WEP) (http://www4.uwm.edu/wep/).
-Funding for research in centers comes from industries who are members of the center.
-The center currently has six members; A. O. Smith Corporation, Badger Meter, Inc., Baker Manufacturing Company LLC, Pentair Inc., Gannett Fleming, and Milwaukee Metropolitan Sewerage District (MMSD).
-These companies are also members to the center's Industrial Advisory Board (IAB).
+Funding for research in the center comes from industries/various organizations who are members of the center.
+The center currently has sixteen members: A. O. Smith Corporation, Badger Meter, Inc., Pentair Inc., Milwaukee Metropolitan Sewerage District (MMSD), Marmon Water, Wisconsin Department of Natural Resources (DNR), Mango Materials, Inc., Veolia, Rexnord, Autotelic, Baker Manufacturing, Metropolitan Water Reclamation District of Greater Chicago (MWRD), City of Fond du Lac Wastewater, New Water, Sloan, and US Environmental Protection Agency (EPA).
+These companies/organizations are also members of the center Industrial Advisory Board (IAB).
 The IAB is responsible for selecting the projects that are funded.
-The WEP center is pleased to announce that it will award $300,000 in the fourth round of research grants.
-These awards will be made to seed promising research in areas that are defined in the center technology roadmap and will benefit member companies.
+The WEP center is pleased to announce that it will award around $750,000 in the seventh round of research grants.
+These awards will be made to seed promising research in areas that are defined in the center technology roadmap and will benefit member companies/organizations.

 Research Areas: The center seeks to emphasize the following research areas that are of interest to its IAB members.
 Ideas that are not included in the following list but can significantly impact the water industry will also be considered; however, a convincing justification is needed.

-- High wear / low friction coatings for water treatment device dynamic sealing surfaces.
+a) High wear / low friction coatings for water treatment device dynamic sealing surfaces.

 b) Adsorbents for micro-contaminants: i.e., endocrine disrupters, etc.

-- Adsorbents for heavy metals: i.e., lead, mercury, arsenic, cadmium, chromium, etc.
+c) Adsorbents for heavy metals: i.e., lead, mercury, arsenic, cadmium, chromium, etc.

-- Accelerated wear testing: metal on metal, metal on plastic – in a flow stream.
+d) Accelerated wear testing: metal on metal, metal on plastic – in a flow stream.
 Composites for pressure vessels:

 - Eliminate brass and stainless